patternfly/pf-roadmap/README.md

-# pf-requests
+# pf-roadmap
-This repo is used to track new feature requests for PatternFly as epics.
-It contains no code.
+This repo is used to track feature work and epics for the PatternFly team